Urban Heat Resilience

 Sara Meerow

-Sara Meerow, PHD, is an assistant professor in the School of Geographical Sciences and Urban Planning at Arizona State University.
+Sara Meerow, PHD, is an associate professor in the School of Geographical Sciences and Urban Planning at Arizona State University.
 She is an interdisciplinary scholar who works at the intersection of urban planning and geography to tackle the challenge of making cities more resilient to climate change and other social and environmental hazards in a way that is sustainable and just.
-Her current research focuses on conceptualizations of urban resilience, climate change adaptation, and green infrastructure planning in a range of cities across the U.S. and internationally.
-To date she has published 30 articles in academic journals, in addition to several book chapters, reports, and popular press articles on these topics.
+Her current research focuses on conceptualizations of urban resilience, climate change adaptation planning with a focus on heat and flooding, and green infrastructure planning in a range of cities across the U.S. and internationally.
+To date she has published more than 45 articles in academic journals, in addition to several book chapters, reports, and popular press articles on these topics.
+She also co-authored the APA PAS Report 600: Planning for Urban Heat Resilience.
+She currently co-leads the NOAA-supported Center for Heat Resilient Communities.
 She has a PhD in Natural Resources and Environment from the University of Michigan and an MS in International Development Studies from the University of Amsterdam.